uom-mde/foundation-s/README.md

 # Manchester Digital Exhibitions
 This theme has been created for [Manchester Digital Exhibitions (MDE)](https://www.digitalexhibitions.manchester.ac.uk/).
 To load the correct stylesheet, select either the 'Seafoam' (UoM purple menu) or 'Inkwell' (white menu) from the site's theme's settings.
 MDE exhibitions typically use the 'Inkwell' stylesheet.

+The theme is configured to use Google Analytics and the [OneTrust](https://www.onetrust.com/) cookie manager.

 --